 You may do a lot of travelling all over the world, as you have to go where the project is.
 Companies often operate at a global level.

 The main entry route is the Oil and Gas Technical Apprentice Programme (OGTAP), run by the Offshore Petroleum Industry Training Programme (OPITO) and the Engineering Construction Industry Training Board (ECITB).
 Entry requirements are a minimum of 4 subjects at National 5 including English, Maths, Physics and/or Chemistry or Engineering Science.
+(Higher Maths plus 3 subjects at National 5 including English will be considered if you do not have National 5 Chemistry, Engineering Science or Physics).

 To work offshore you must pass a medical examination every 2 years.